dmbarbour/wikilon/docs/CommandSequences.md

 ## The Sugar: Block-Delimited Sequences

 AO doesn't do infix notation.
 However, a claw view can support infix notations within a clear, delimited region.
 Blocks provide clear, delimited regions.
 We can potentially model sequences blocks by having a command separator 'escape' each block and recombine it.
 Of course, this needs to work transparently with the existing sugar around blocks.

-        [foo eff, bar ret]  desugars to
-        \[foo eff] \[bar ret] bseq block

-For almost any use-case (including monadic blocs), I'll want a right-associative structure.
-This is favorable for iterative processing, the ability to apply each block and discard it in the order provided by the programmer.
-We achieve this by sequencing from right to left.

-        [foo, bar, baz, qux] desugars to
+        [foo, bar, baz] desugars to:
-        \[foo] \[bar] \[baz] \[qux] bseq bseq bseq block

-With block-based sequences, we're forced to compose every pair of blocks into a larger block with each `bseq` step.
-There is no discriminating the first block, nor the last one.
-We must assume that the final block in the sequence has the right shape, the same 'kind' as our overall result.
-We cannot compute a list of blocks.

-With monadic command sequences, we assume every command, first and last, describes a valid command sequence (effect, return, or bind).
-So, there is no need to discriminate.
-Also, a block is a natural way to describe monadic command sequences in AO because of how we use program environments for data plumbing.
-So, the above limits on expressiveness don't hurt for this use case.
+        [foo \[bar \[baz] seq] seq]

+This is a right-associative binding.
+The continuation is hidden until just before we return.
+The continuation could easily be shoved into the program environment or returned to our interpreter.
+This particular structure works nicely with specifying a namespace at the start.
+It will work readily with potential extensions for claw such as named locals and lexical scoping.
+It's easy to parse.
+And it's ultimately just a block of code, very predictable.

-*Aside:* Those `bseq bseq bseq` sequences will compress very easily, assuming definitions large enough to need it.
-I'm not particularly concerned about the overhead in the final AO encoding.
+*Aside:* Those `seq] seq] seq]` sequences will compress easily, so the effective representation overhead at the AO layer is negligible.

 ### Use Case: Concise List Construction

 One of the motivating use-cases for command sequences is (syntactically) concise construction of data sequences (lists, streams, vectors, matrices, etc.).
 Assume we've committed to block-delimited sequences.
-Can we take `[1,2,3]` and turn it into a list of numbers?
-Or `[[1,2,3],[4,5,6],[7,8,9]]` into a matrix?
+Can we take `[1,2,3]` and turn it easily into a list of numbers?

-We can.
-Though, it may require a specialized namespace.

-Assume command sequences of type `cc → (datum * cc)`.
-Here, `cc` is a list of continuations.
-Our `bseq` behavior pushes a continuation onto this list first thing (before computing the datum).
-Every time we yield, our interpreter takes the `datum` value and shares it with a consumer then decides whether it can continue.

-We generate a *stream* of numbers, blocks, or other data.
-This is an efficient, composable model for streams.
-We can easily abstract and inline sub-sequences (contributing continuations to `cc`).
-We can easily translate a stream to a list or other data structure.
-A matrix would require hierarchical stream processing.
+        [1 \[2 \[3] seq] seq]

+We can do this.
+Minimally, we just need an environment with a data stack and an optional continuation.
+In each step, we push data to the stack, and the `seq` function (if any) add the continuation.
+After each step, our interpreter will pop data from the stack and optionally continue.

+With some tweaks, we can support abstraction and composition:

+        [[1,2,3] inline \[4,5,6] seq, 7, 8]
+            is equivalent to
+        [1 \[2,3] seq \[4,5,6] seq \[7,8] seq]

+The fact that we `seq` three times requires a more sophisticated continuations model.
+Unfortunately, a simple stack or queue of continuations won't do the job correctly: with a queue, our ordering is: `1 2 4 7 3 5 8 6`.
+With a stack it is `1 7 8 4 5 6 2 3`.
+But we could use a stack of queues, with our interpreter managing the stack.
+There may be simpler solutions, e.g. using something other than `inline` for internal composition.

-This syntax is concise, composable, factorable, and friendly.
+Ultimately, the syntax is concise, composable, factorable, and friendly.

-Block-delimited sequences are at least as versatile as I hoped.

-## Rejected Ideas

-### (rejected) Multiple Command Separators

-It would be easy to extend our syntactic sugar with support for multiple command separators.
-Consider:

-        [foo , bar ; baz | qux] desugars to
-        \[foo] \[bar] \[baz] \[qux] vertibar semicolon comma block

-It is further feasible to support a simple precedence model, e.g. such that we sequence commas before semicolons before vertibars.
-Doing so greatly improves the potential utility of multiple separators by allowing them to apply to *groups* of commands.
-Aligning precedence with how we're likely to read the text as humans also improves the aesthetic, IMO.

-        Precedence: smallest to largest ,;|

-        [foo , bar ; baz | qux] desugars to
-        \[foo] \[bar] comma \[baz] semicolon \[qux] vertibar

-        [a,b,c;d,e,f;g,h,i|j,k,l;m,n,o;p,q,r|s,t,u;v,w,x;y,z]  desugars to

-        \[a] \[b] \[c] comma comma
-        \[d] \[e] \[f] comma comma
-        \[g] \[h] \[i] comma comma
-        semicolon semicolon
-        \[j] \[k] \[l] comma comma
-        \[m] \[n] \[o] comma comma
-        \[p] \[q] \[r] comma comma
-        semicolon semicolon
-        \[s] \[t] \[u] comma comma
-        \[v] \[w] \[x] comma comma
-        \[y] \[z] comma
-        semicolon semicolon
-        vertibar vertibar
-        block

-The *potential* motivation for multiple command separators is that they permit alternative compositions and interpretations of commands.
-For example, we could model alternatives or backtracking directly in our syntax.
-We can do this without special syntax, but it might be prettier with supporting syntax.

-However, working with a single sequencing model is simpler.
-Our continuations handle one kind of bind.
-We make fewer assumptions about our interpreter.
-We don't gain any expressiveness.
-At best, we're flattening our code a bit and making it a little easier to read.
-Further, precedence hinders factoring.
-For example, if I extract the subprogram `q,r|s,t,u;v` and replace it by a word `qrstuv`, the behavior will be different because of of precedence.
-And this isn't an obvious error like refactoring across blocks (e.g. `foo] \[bar` is clearly not a valid definition).

-### (rejected) Curly Brace Command Sequences

-For greater expressiveness, we could instead favor a different region delimiter.
-This would allow construction of a list of blocks.
-For example:

-        {foo, bar, baz, qux} desugars to
-        \[foo] \[bar] \[baz] \[qux] cblock cseq cseq cseq

-Does this offer any meaningful advantage?

-Stuffing commands into a list doesn't offer any processing advantages because commands are still opaque.
-Mostly, this allows treating the last command in a special way, e.g. we might interpret the above program as `foo >=> bar >=> baz >=> (return . qux)`.
-But special cases in our syntax will hinder composition and factoring.

-There is an opportunity cost for using curly braces here.
-I might later discover a more effective use for them elsewhere, perhaps delimiting regional DSLs or a specialized view for data list construction.
-I'd prefer to reserve them for a more strongly motivated use-case, one that aligns with Awelon project goals.